Seattle's Union Gospel Mission is currently looking for a Youth Program Assistant to join the Women and Children's Ministries team in Seattle, WA.

 - Establish and maintain good communication and relationships with Hope Place Staff, mothers and youth residing at Hope Place.

-- Assist in the planning and lead in the implementation of transformational elementary programs including; 1) regular contact and outreach with youth and families, 2) on-going discipleship, 3), weekly bible study meetings 4) educational assistance four days per week, 5) camps for school breaks, etc.
+- Assist in the planning and implementation of transformational elementary programs including; 1) regular contact and outreach with youth and families, 2) on-going discipleship, 3), weekly bible study meetings 4) educational assistance four days per week, 5) camps for school breaks, etc.

-- Assist in the planning and lead in the implementation of middle and high school clubs including: 1) regular contact and outreach with youth and families, 2) on-going discipleship, 3) weekly opportunities to gather, 4) monthly bible study meetings, etc.
+- Assist in the planning and implementation of middle and high school clubs including: 1) regular contact and outreach with youth and families, 2) on-going discipleship, 3) weekly opportunities to gather, 4) monthly bible study meetings, etc.

 - Assist in the planning and implementation of family events for the Hope Place community.